Academic promotions and appointments for IHPME faculty.

 - Letter of contribution

-- Letter of support from your Department Chair/Director or present employer
+- Letter of support from your UofT Department Chair/Director or present employer

 - Letter of support from a relevant IHPME Program Director

-- Reference letters (2) are required from all applicants with the exception of those who are currently employed at another University or those who have an appointment with a UofT Clinical Department.
+- Reference letters (2) are required for status applicants except for those who are currently employed at another University or those who have an appointment elsewhere at UofT.

 |Letter of Support from Program Director||Reference letters (2)|